bbannour/SPTG/tutorials/testcase_generation.md

 - **Specification language: XLIA**
   The same language used to express the reference model.
   **File** `/path/to/SPTG/examples/example02_dummy/output_h2/testcase.xlia`
-  *Comment:* This file can be directly used for formal verification or as input to other tools that support XLIA.
+  *Comment:* This file can be explored using the symbolic execution platform Diversity.

 - **JSON format with SMT-LIB guards**
   **File** `/path/to/SPTG/examples/example02_dummy/output_h2/testcase_smt.json`